Monitoring

 Session trace

-A session refers to a temporary, interactive connection from a client (either a user or an application) to the database server.
-It used to execute a series of transactions and queries.
-Session trace is a feature in Memgraph that allows you to profile the execution of all queries within a session, providing detailed information on query planning and execution.
+A session refers to a temporary, interactive connection from a client (either a user or an application) to the database server, used to execute a series of transactions and queries.
+Session trace is a feature in Memgraph that allows you to profile the execution of all queries within a session, providing detailed information on query parsing, planning and execution.
 This can be invaluable for understanding performance bottlenecks and optimizing database interactions.

-Once the query log directory is configured, you can enable session trace for your current session using the following command:
+Enable session trace for your current session using the following command:

 SET SESSION TRACE ON;